 The French loan phrase par excellence, meaning (1) quintessential, (2) excellent, or (3) to a degree of excellence, is both an adjective and an adverb.
 But unlike standard English adverbs and adjectives, par excellence usually comes after the word it modifies.
 For example, a great writer is not a par excellence writer but rather a writer par excellence.

-It’s usually spoken with a French/English hybrid pronunciation, with par pronounced as rhyming with bar, and excellence pronounced in the French manner, excellans.
+It’s usually spoken with a French/English hybrid pronunciation, with par pronounced as rhyming with “bar” and excellence pronounced in the French manner: excellans.